Self-assembled filament layers in drying sessile droplets: from morphology to electrical conductivity: Results and Discussion

 where $J(r)$ is the local evaporative flux integrated over the spherical-cap surface $A$.
 Fig.~\ref{fig:Theory_Height} shows the droplet height $\tilde{h}(t)=h(t)/h_0$ as a function of time during evaporation, compared with theoretical predictions in both the reaction-limited ($K=10$) and diffusion-limited ($K\approx 0)$ regimes.

 In the reaction-limited regime ($K=10$) with nearly uniform evaporation, an analytical expression can be obtained.
 For a droplet in the CCR mode, the height is given by~\cite{Nath2025}

-where $\langle J \rangle$ represents the spatially averaged flux.
-The total evaporation time is defined as $t_e = h_0 \rho_0 / (2\langle J \rangle)$.
-For $J_0 = 0.0005$, the slope from linear regression agrees with the theoretical prediction within $0.3\%$, confirming that the model reproduces the expected linear decay of the droplet during the CCR stage.
-Adjusting the threshold parameter controlling the interface width may further improve agreement~\cite{Nath2025}.
+where $\langle J \rangle$ represents the spatially averaged flux. \revisedtext{Here, we use $h(t)$ to denote $h_{r=0}(t)$.} The total evaporation time is defined as $t_e = h_0 \rho / (2\langle J \rangle)$.
+For $J_0 = 0.0005$, \revisedtext{the slope obtained from linear regression differs from the theoretical prediction by less than $0.3\%$,} confirming that the model reproduces the expected linear decay of the droplet during the CCR stage.
+Adjusting the threshold parameter controlling the interface width may further improve the agreement~\cite{Nath2025}.

 In the diffusion-limited regime ($K\approx0)$, the non-uniform flux requires numerical integration of $J(r)$ to compute the height evolution.
-For small droplets at late stages ($h \lesssim 10$ lattice units), deviations appear due to the CGLB discretization limits, with the theory predicting a slightly faster evaporation.
+For small droplets at late stages ($h \lesssim 10$ lattice units), deviations appear due to the CGLB discretization limits \revisedtext{(the interface is diffusive with a typical thickness of around 6 lattice units)}, with the theory predicting a slightly faster evaporation.
 This discrepancy is negligible for our analysis, as inertia is minimal and most particles are deposited by this stage.
-Applying a late-time linear fit to extract a correction factor $S$ (see Eq.~\ref{S_factor}) restores consistency with our simulations.
+Applying a late-time linear fit to extract a correction factor $S$ (see Eq.~\ref{S_factor}) restores consistency with our simulations. \revisedtext{Due to the interface thickness, we neglect detailed filament deposition and growth dynamics at the contact line.
+For droplets with a radius comparable to or smaller than the filament length, this approximation holds well; however, for larger droplet-to-filament ratios, the spatial distribution of deposits and alignment patterns may be significantly affected, since they are dominated by capillary flows.}